-As a Kent wedding photographer, it is my job to capture the whole atmosphere of your day and that includes all of those intricate details that you have put so much energy into, I have included some of my favourites on this page..
+As a Kent wedding photographer, it is my job to capture the whole atmosphere of your day including all of those intricate details that you have put so much energy into.
+I have included some of my favourites on this page.

-You don’t want to forget the flowers, jewellery or the place settings, the sixpence you stuck into your shoe or the wedding cake that was covered in ornate lace.
+You don’t want to forget the flowers, jewellery or the place settings, the sixpence you stuck into your shoe or the wedding cake that was covered in ornate lace...
+I could go on and on but we would be here all day!

 Unlike many other Kent wedding photographers, all my packages come with an album.
 “Why?”
 I hear you ask, because true art does not belong on a USB stick.